 So Business List.
-Another Airplane Checklist.
+Other Airplane Checklists.
 Not for Pilots but for Engineers

 An article about those aviation checklists you've never heard of before.
 The post is co-written with Alexander Khvan, who worked at Airbus for 14 years.